-Chickpea pancakes also called socca, are naturally gluten-free, easy to make, 3 ingredient-only pancakes.
-They are crispy and golden brown on the bottom but soft and full with flavor on top.
+Chickpea pancakes, also called Socca, are naturally gluten-free, easy to make, and 3 ingredient-only.
+They are crispy and golden brown on the bottom but soft and packed with flavor on the inside.
 These socca pancakes are especially good because you can add various toppings and have a delicious meal with only a few simple ingredients.

-Chickpea pancakes, also called Socca or Farinata, is a well-known chickpea pancake in France and Italy.
-They can be found as popular street food in Nice, France, and Genoa, Italy.
+These chickpea pancakes also called Socca or Farinata, are famous chickpea pancake in France and Italy.
+They are popular street food in Nice, France, and Genoa, Italy.
 They are usually served in a cone and sprinkled with salt and pepper.

-The traditional version is baking these pancakes in an open wood oven, but people have developed different ways of cooking them over the years.
+The traditional version is baking these pancakes is in an open wood oven, but people have developed different ways of cooking them over the years.
 Unlike the baking process, the batter always remains the same.
-It is prepared with only three ingredients: chickpea (gram/besan), flour, water, and olive oil.
+It has only three ingredients: chickpea (gram/besan), flour, water, and olive oil.

-The open wood oven a great result, but not everyone has this type of oven at home.
+The open wood oven gives a great result, but not everyone has this type of oven at home.
 That’s why I am sharing my simple method for making these vegan socca pancakes in the comfort of your home.
-And only with pan-frying the pancakes to get the closest result possible.
+And without turning your oven ON, only by pan-frying the pancakes to get the closest result possible.

-toppings: fetta and greek yogurt or hummus, tomatoes, arugula balsamic vinegar, salt, pepper;
+- optional toppings: fetta, greek yogurt or hummus, tomatoes, arugula balsamic vinegar.

 How to make chickpea pancakes?

-Add the batter, then quickly add the spies on top. fry for 2-3 minutes.
+Add the batter, then quickly add the spices on top.
+Fry for 2-3 minutes.
 Flip the pancake on the other side and cook for another 2-3 minutes.

-- If you have some ripe avocados, making simple guacamole sauce would be a perfect topping or dip to add to the chickpea pancakes.
-Plus, some nicely chopped tomatoes and arugula would complement this flatbread perfectly with a little bit of salt and olive oil on top.
+- Guacamole sauce would be a perfect topping or dip to add to the chickpea pancakes.
+Plus, some nicely chopped tomatoes and arugula would perfectly complement this flatbread with a little bit of salt and olive oil.

-- Making a gluten-free pizza using the pancake as the base is a delicious option when you crave something healthy, but quick and simple pizza.
-You can bake the pancake as shown in the recipe, then add the pizza toppings: sauce, mozzarella, and olive oil, and bake for another 5 minutes with the same oven settings you had baking the pancake.
+- Making a gluten-free chickpea pancake pizza using the pancake as the base is a delicious option when you crave something healthy but quick and simple.
+You can cook the pancake as shown in the recipe, add the pizza toppings: sauce, mozzarella, and olive oil, and bake for 5 minutes.

 - Something slightly different from these two flavors above is these tandoori sweet potato socca pizzas.

-- The one thing that may vary is the amount of water you have to use.
-It depends from flour to flour, and brand to brand, sometimes it’s possible that you need to add a little bit more water.
+- The one thing that may vary is the amount of water you need to use.
+Again, it depends from flour to flour and brand to brand.
+Sometimes it’s possible that you need to add a little bit more water.

 - I recommend using a pancake pan or cast-iron skillet to get the closest result to the wood oven baking.
 But as a replacement, you can use any other nonstick pan.